emgong/double-takes/app/posts/2016-01-25-an-empathetic-guide-to-git-conflicts.md

 I know you thought you were finished, but the worst thing you can do is rush through this last bit.
 There's a good chance resolving this conflict is going to be difficult.
 The stakes are high.
 There's a good chance you'll break your cool new feature here.
-Not only that but **someone else** worked hard too, and you don't want to break their stuff either.
+Not only that, but **someone else** worked hard too, and you don't want to break their stuff either.

 So take a breath and make sure you're ready to concentrate a bit and get this